colbyfayock/hyper-bros-trading-workshop/lessons/05 - Integrate Snipcart sitewide.md

 ### 1. Move Snipcart to application root document

+Because we need to load Snipcart globally, we need to find a place to stick it.

+Next.js supports adding a custom \_document.js file, which is a perfect place to add a globally need external script.

 #### Goal

-Move the scripts that initalize Snipcart to \_document.js
+Create a custom \_document.js and move the scripts that initalize Snipcart to that file.

 #### Where We'll Make Changes
 * `src/pages/_document.js`